 2. Addressing the exclusion of children belonging to this community in the regular school.

-3. Opening of schools in Muslim concentrated neighbourhood schools.
+3. Opening of schools in Muslim concentrated neighborhood schools.

 4. Providing the option of learning ‘Urdu’ as a second language in the regular schools.